ashutoshmjain/gita/src/divineGlory.md

 How, then, can we explain 'divine grace' to our analytical minds?
 Is there a simple parallel?

 That is where gravity comes in.
 It is one of the four fundamental forces discovered to date, and the first to be identified.
-Everyone knows it, even a middle schooler, and everyone feels it—unlike forces such as the strong or weak nuclear force, which require a degree in Quantum Physics to begin to grasp.
+Everyone knows it, even a middle schooler, and everyone feels it unlike forces such as the strong or weak nuclear force, which require a degree in Quantum Physics to begin to grasp the ideas.

-But gravity is far more than what meets the eye, both literally and figuratively.
+But gravity, just like grace,  is far more than what meets the eye, both literally and figuratively.

 To appreciate this, let's hypothesize what we mean by 'divine grace.'

-Based on common perceptions, divine grace is something that is: 1) omnipresent, 2) mysterious, 3) perceivable to everyone, and 4) unknowable.
+> Based on common perceptions, divine grace is something that is: 1) omnipresent, 2) mysterious, 3) perceivable to everyone, and 4) unknowable.
 Let’s see if gravity, as a metaphor, measures up to this standard.
 This is, of course, an analogy, as the concept of divine grace is far more encompassing than any single physical force can explain.

 So, let us qualify gravity against these four measures.